How to Use Partner Scoring to Increase Channel ROI

 Channel churn is a natural part of the business community.
 Small companies come and go.
 By carefully investing in smaller partners with significant potential, channel churn becomes more manageable, and revenue dips minimally.

-By establishing criteria for your investments that identifies them as the partners of tomorrow, account managers can engage up-and-comers early on and drive growth beyond their original potential.
+By establishing criteria for partners of tomorrow, account managers can engage up-and-comers early on and drive growth beyond their original potential.

 You should have a business plan with all five- and four-star partners.
 You can create programmatic objectives for three-star partners that serve a similar purpose.